refinery29/api-standards/README.md

 ## Pagination

-We strongly encourage or cursor-based pagination, but understand that your API may need to implement page-based or offset-based pagination, "because reasons".
+We strongly encourage cursor-based pagination, but understand that your API may need to implement page-based or offset-based pagination, "because reasons".

 ### Guidelines For All Pagination Types